digitalcityscience/COUP-noise-api-v2/README.md

 using a simplified implementation of the French national method NMPB-08.

 The software is developed by the French Institute of Science and Technology for Transport, Development and Networks (Ifsttar).

-In general this is a celery-based app using 3 containers each: api,worker, redis.
-The api container excepts requests and creates tasks in the redis db.
-Workers look for tasks in the redis db, calculate result and publish it in redis.
-Results (also cached ones) can be accessed via the api container that get’s the result from the redis db.

 ### Simulation Inputs